 The White Rock Farmers Market runs from May 2nd until October 24th in 2021.

 TIP: White Rock is a beautiful place in the summer.
 Combine your trip to the market with a day at the beach, which is especially beautiful and sandy at low tide.

 Vancouver Winter Markets

 Farmers markets in the Lower Mainland don’t take place only in the warmer months.
 Here are some that take place in the winter too:

-- Hastings Park Farmers Market – from 10 am to 2 pm on Sundays from November 4 until April 28, 2019, at Hastings Skatepark by the PNE (at Renfrew Street and Pandora, just a couple of blocks from Hastings Street).
+- Hastings Park Farmers Market – usually from 10 am to 2 pm on Sundays from November until April, at Hastings Skatepark by the PNE (at Renfrew Street and Pandora, just a couple of blocks from Hastings Street).

-- Royal City Winter Farmers Market – in the 600 block of Belmont Street in New Westminster from 11 am until 3 pm on the first and third Saturdays of each month between November 3, 2018 and April 20, 2019.
+- New Westminster Farmers Market – in the 600 block of Belmont Street in New Westminster from 11 am until 3 pm on the first and third Saturdays of each month between November and April most years.